What to Do If Your Pilot Light Isn’t Working

 - The pilot may not cover the top of the thermocouple rod

 All of these issues will cause the pilot light to go out.
-The thermocouple is a sensitive yet important piece of your furnace, so it is important to have an expert handle it.
+The thermocouple is a sensitive and vital component of your furnace, so it is important to have an expert handle it.

 A weak, yellow flame can be caused by dirt and debris built up within your furnace.
 If you see a lazy, yellow flame instead of a strong blue flame, you will need to have your furnace cleaned.